apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ![Apify console setup two-factor authentication - app](./images/console-two-factor-app-setup.png)

-In this view you can use your favorite authenticator app to scan the QR code.
+In this view, you can use your favorite authenticator app to scan the QR code.
 We recommend using Google Authenticator ([Google play store](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US)/[Apple app store](https://apps.apple.com/us/app/google-authenticator/id388497605)) or [Authy](https://authy.com/) but any other authenticator app should work as well.

-You can also setup your app/browser extension manually without the QR code.
-To do that, click on the **Setup key** link below the QR code this view with key will pop up:
+You can also set up your app/browser extension manually without the QR code.
+To do that, click on the **Setup key** link below the QR code this view with the key will pop up:

 ![Apify console setup two-factor authentication - key](./images/console-setup-two-factor-auth-key.png)

-Here you can copy the two-factor `secret` key, which you can use in your authenticator app to setup the account.
-You can also use this key to setup your authenticator app on multiple devices.
+Here you can copy the two-factor `secret` key, which you can use in your authenticator app to set up the account.
+You can also use this key to set up your authenticator app on multiple devices.

-After you scan the QR code, or setup your app manually, the app will generate a code which you need to enter into the **Verify the code from the app** field.
+After you scan the QR code or set up your app manually, the app will generate a code which you need to enter into the **Verify the code from the app** field.
 After you enter the code, click on the **Continue** button to get to the next step of the setup process.

 ![Apify console setup two-factor authentication - recovery codes](./images/console-two-factor-recovery-setup.png)

-In this step you will see 16 recovery codes.
+In this step, you will see 16 recovery codes.
 If you ever lose access to your authenticated app, you will be able to use these codes to access the Apify Console.
-We recommend saving these codes in a safe place, ideally you should either store them into a secure password manager or print them out and keep them separate from your device.
+We recommend saving these codes in a safe place, ideally, you should either store them in a secure password manager or print them out and keep them separate from your device.

-Under the recovery codes, you will find two field for your recovery information.
-These two fields are what support team will ask you to provide in case you lose access to your authenticator app also to your recovery codes.
-We will never use the phone number for anything else than to verify your identity and help you regain access to your account and only as last resort.
-Ideally the personal information provided by you will be enough to verify your identity.
+Under the recovery codes, you will find two fields for your recovery information.
+These two fields are what the support team will ask you to provide in case you lose access to your authenticator app and also to your recovery codes.
+We will never use the phone number for anything else than to verify your identity and help you regain access to your account and only as a last resort.
+Ideally, the personal information provided by you will be enough to verify your identity.
 Always provide both what kind of personal information you provide and the actual information.

 :::info Personal information
 What kind of personal information you provide is completely up to you, it does not even have to be personal, as long as it's secure and easy to remember.
-For example it can be a name of your pet, name of your favorite book, some secret code or anything else.
+For example, it can be the name of your pet, the name of your favorite book, some secret code, or anything else.
 Keep in mind who has access to that information.
-While you can use a name of your pet, if you share information about your pet on public social media, it's not a good choice, because anyone on the internet can access it.
+While you can use the name of your pet, if you share information about your pet on public social media, it's not a good choice, because anyone on the internet can access it.
 The same goes for any other information you provide.
 :::

-You will not be able to enable the two-factor authentication until you click on the **Download** / **Copy** buttons, or copy the codes manually.
+You will not be able to enable the two-factor authentication until you click on the **Download** / **Copy** buttons or copy the codes manually.
 After you do that, the **Continue** button will light up and you can click on it to enable the two-factor authentication.
-The authentication process will then enable the two-factor authentication your account show a confirmation.
+The authentication process will then enable the two-factor authentication for your account and show a confirmation.

 When you close the setup process, you should see that your two-factor authentication is enabled in the account settings.

 ![Apify console two-factor authentication section enabled](./images/console-account-two-factor-enabled.png)

-## Verification after sign in
+## Verification after sign-in

 After you enable two-factor authentication, the next time you attempt to sign in, you'll need to enter a code before you can get into the Apify Console.
 To do that, open your authenticator app and enter the code for your Apify account into the **code** field.
 After you enter the code, click on the **Verify** button and if the provided code is correct, you will proceed to Apify Console.